weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 The HTTP Server works as follows:

 1. Contacts a Data Producer and obtains its message (`nc dataproducer 4540`).
-This implicitly does the load balancing due to WeaveDNS' response randomization (more about this in the next section).
+This implicitly does the load balancing due to weavedns' response randomization (more about this in the next section).
 2. Composes HTML with the information obtained in (1) and (2).
 3. Waits for a browser to connect.